 How Often Should Ducts Be Cleaned?

-The Environmental Protection Agency (EPA) recommends professional duct and vents cleaning once every three to five years if your HVAC unit is less than ten years old.
+The Environmental Protection Agency (EPA) recommends professional duct and vent cleaning once every three to five years if your HVAC unit is less than ten years old.
 But if you have an older unit, you should consider cleaning more frequently since your ductwork may be contaminated with dust and debris from daily use.

 What Would a Licensed HVAC Technician Do During the Service?